-Board members will be presented with a first-time operational plan for the Moody Center at the July board meeting.
-As an organization, the Moody Center has had about a year to develop these plans and put them into an early operational format.
-There are four key parts:
+Board members were presented with a first-time operational plan for the Moody Center during the July 2018 board meeting.
+As an organization, the Moody Center has developed an initial plan with four primary areas of emphasis:

-- Second, Moody Center at Northfield.
-The goal in constructing a master plan for the land was“thebest and highest use for every area of the Moody Center”.
-This included the legacy properties: Moody’s homestead, birthplace, gravesite and the historic auditorium, Revell Hall.
+Second, Moody Center at Northfield.
+The goal in constructing a master plan for the land was “the best and highest use for every area of the Moody Center.”
+This included the legacy properties: Moody’s homestead, birthplace, gravesite, the historic auditorium and Revell Hall.
 It has been decided the Moody Center will need a more adequate facility for guests.
 Due to a high volume of visitors already, there are plans to build a Moody Center lodge.
-The lodge will contain 120 hotel rooms, conference and breakout spaces—accommodating groups of 25 and 50—a 300-seat auditorium, with accommodations for dinner meetings of up to 300 guests.
-This will potentially place the Moody Center in a“sweetspot” for event planners in the Northeast, as well as nationally.
+The lodge will contain hotel rooms, conference and breakout spaces accommodating groups of 25-50 and a 300-seat auditorium with accommodations for dinner meetings of up to 300 guests.
+This will potentially place the Moody Center in a “sweet spot” for event planners in the Northeast, as well as nationally.

-- Fourth, adult active living area.
-These cottage style homes will provide inexpensive housing on the Moody Center properties.
+Fourth, adult active living space.
+Cottage-style homes will provide inexpensive housing on the Moody Center properties.
 The vision is for seniors to primarily occupy the housing; yet also provide living space for young teachers and professors re-locating to teach at the college.

 The Moody Center at Northfield is to be a body, mind and spirit retreat and event facility.